What is Co-codamol? Uses, Side Effects and More

 Co-codamol is often used to treat your average aches and pains including muscular pains, migraines, toothaches, and headaches too.
 The medicine comes as capsules or tablets, which should be swallowed whole with a drink of water.
 Co-codamol can be taken with or without food.

 Adults over the age of 18 should take 2 co-codamol tablets of any strength up to 4 times in 24 hours.
 Always leave at least 4 hours between each dose and the maximum dose is 8 co-codamol tablets.
-Taking too much co-codamol can be very dangerous, so it’s important to leave a gap between your doses and to increase doses even if you’re in severe pain.
+Taking too much co-codamol can be very dangerous, so it’s important to leave a gap between your doses and not to increase doses even if you’re in severe pain.

 Co-codamol is not generally recommended to take during pregnancy or while breastfeeding.